 We can start with Clara.
 How did she deal with the death of her older sister?
 Clara married a man named Samuel Ferguson and, in 1922, gave birth to a daughter, Dolores.
 The marriage failed.
 Clara struggled as a single mother.
 She was abusive to her daughter, often sending her to live with relatives.
 Dolores bounced from one house to another, an unwanted child.
 This created a rift between mother and daughter that never truly healed, Baker said.

-For a while, Delores grew close to her uncle Mike Joos.
+For a while, Dolores grew close to her uncle Mike Joos.
 He is something of a mystery.
 Records show Mike as a single man working as a metal polisher.
 By the early 1930s, Mike was nearing age 60 and living in a small room at the Joos family home on Mountford Avenue, just around the corner from the Kimbel home on Marsonia Street, in Fineview.
-Delores visited him regularly.
+Dolores visited him regularly.
 She was 10 and saw Mike as a sad and lonely man with white hair and a long white beard.
 She felt sorry for him.

 During one such visit in February 1932, Michael told Dolores not to visit the next night.
 He wouldn’t be there.